 In some cases, an amendment may need to be made to a customs declaration after clearance of the goods.

-If the amendment results in an additional payment of VAT, this adjustment is processed by way of a payment order issued by Bahrain Customs Affairs, with the additional amounts collected from the importer.
+If the amendment results in an additional payment of customs duty and VAT, this adjustment is processed by way of a payment order issued by Bahrain Customs Affairs, with the additional amounts collected from the importer.